ic-home icon Design resourcesWhat's motion design?

 These animations prominently feature the brand's mascot, Duo the Owl.
 They convey the benefits of learning a language in a fun and engaging way.

-Duolingo's motion graphics depict Duo in various scenarios, from celebrating learning milestones to gently reminding users to maintain their learning streaks.
-These animations are crafted with bright colors, playful movements, and humorous contexts, aligning with the app's approachable narrative.
+Duolingo's creative professionals depict Duo in various scenarios, from celebrating learning milestones to gently reminding users to maintain their learning streaks.
+Through bright colors, fun styles, and humorous scenarios, these animations convey the benefits of language learning in an entertaining way.

 Advertising

-Motion design can shine in video advertising—creating dynamic, motion-based content that captures viewers' attention and communicates marketing messages much more effectively than static images or text alone.
+Motion design excels in video advertising by creating dynamic, animated content that grabs viewers' attention and communicates marketing messages far more effectively than static images or text alone.

-Advertising motion designers create promotional graphics that can appear on digital billboards, fast-food restaurant menu boards, Google Ads, TV, and mobile devices.
-We tend to interact with different versions of promotional motion graphics.
+Motion designers create promotional graphics for a variety of formats, including digital billboards, fast-food menu boards, Google Ads, TV spots, and mobile devices.

 Case study: Spotify’s motion design in advertising

-Spotify, a leading music streaming service with a diverse target audience spanning different ages, tastes, and regions, faces the challenge of creating universally appealing yet personalized advertising content.
+Spotify, a leading music streaming service, faces the challenge of creating universally appealing yet personalized advertising content.

 Point of sale and self-service systems

-With more jobs being replaced by digitized systems in various industries, interactive motion graphics have become even more important for user experience in the physical world.
+Digitized systems are replacing jobs in various industries, and interactive motion graphics have become even more important for user experience in the physical world.

 Malls, cinemas, banks, airports, restaurants, and drug stores are all starting to use automated ticketing systems and information desks.
 Some of the biggest tech companies in the world are producing POS (point-of-sale) systems and self-service kiosks, such as Oracle and Ingenico.